 The Council of Trent reformed questionable practices like this by first of all prohibiting the sale of Indulgences altogether.
 In retrospect, they probably should have forgone the sale of Masses as well.
-However, they decided to regulate Mass stipends instead, which created a new set of problems.
+However, they decided to regulate Mass stipends instead, which created a different set of problems.

-The result of the stipend reforms was a complicated set of rules about how much a priest could charge for each Mass, how many times a day he could celebrate a Mass, and what he had to do with the extra stipend money if he had to celebrate a second Mass on the same day for pastoral reasons.
+The result of these stipend reforms was a complicated set of rules about how much a priest could charge for each Mass, how many times a day he could celebrate a Mass, and what he had to do with the extra stipend money if he had to celebrate a second Mass on the same day for pastoral reasons.

 Since the verbiage of buying and selling Masses is rather off-putting, some people try to rebrand it as support for the charitable work of the church.
 However, that is what the offertory collection at Mass is for.
 So, please give generously each week at the offertory when you attend Sunday Mass!
-And thank you for your support of your parish community!

 Can’t we all just freely pray for each other at Mass?
 Can’t we see that a “special” intention is a misnomer?
-All our prayer intentions are not only special, but they are all of infinite value when we offer them up during the Holy Sacrifice of the Mass.
+All our prayer intentions are not only special, but they are all of infinite value when we offer them up together during the Holy Sacrifice of the Mass.
 This is what our prayer requests are really all about!

 So, please keep your prayerful intentions in mind each time you participate at Mass.
 Write your intentions in the book of prayer requests in the narthex, so that the priest and all your fellow parishioners can pray for you as well.
-Then keep your intention in mind as you worthily receive Holy Communion.
+Then keep your prayer intention in mind as you worthily receive Holy Communion.

 Like salvation, which is the free and unmerited gift of eternal life in Jesus Christ, everything is already ours in faith.
 Through the holy sacraments, our prayers are answered as heaven takes notice of all that we truly need and want in faith.
-Whatever we ask for in Jesus’ name, God grants us!
+Whatever we ask for in Jesus’ holy name, God lovingly grants us!

-Special Intentions at our Church
+Prayer Requests at our Church